goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

 Synchronizer
 ============

 In the use case of data export / import it is crucial that fssync is able to serialize "all" object data.
 Note that it isn't always obvious what data is intrinsic to an object.
 Therefore we must provide special serialization / de-serialization tools which take care of writing and reading "all" data.

 An obvious solution would be to use inheriting synchronization adapters.
 But this solution bears a risk.
 If someone created a subclass and forgot to create an adapter, then their data would be serialized incompletely.
+To give an example: What happens if someone has a serialization adapter for class Person which serializes every aspect of Person instances and defines a subclass Employee(Person) later on?
+If the Employee class has some extra aspects (for example additional attributes like insurance id, wage, etc.) these would never be serialized as long as there is no special serialization adapter for Employees which handles this extra aspects.
+The behavior is different if the adapters are looked up by their dotted class name (i.e. the most specific class) and not their class or interface (which might led to adapters written for super classes).
+If no specific adapter exists a default serializer (e.g a xmlpickler) can serialize the object completely.
+So even if you forget to provide special serializers for all your classes you can be sure that your data are complete.

-A better solution is to provide class based adapters for special object types and a default serializer which tries to capture the forgotten serialization specifications of subclasses.
-We register the adapter classes as named ISynchronizerFactory utilities and use the dotted name of the class as lookup key.
+Since the component architecture doesn't support class-based adapters we register the adapter classes as named ISynchronizerFactory utilities and use the dotted name of the class as lookup key.
 The default synchronizer is registered as a unnamed ISynchronizerFactory utility.
 This synchronizer ensures that all data are pickled to the target repository.

     >>> component.provideUtility(synchronizer.DefaultSynchronizer,
     ...                             provides=interfaces.ISynchronizerFactory)

 All special synchronizers are registered for a specific content class and not an abstract interface.
 The class is represented by the dotted class